 Soak up some magnesium

 Our body uses magnesium in over 300 biochemical reactions and we are often deficient in this vital element.
 Magnesium chloride is readily absorbed through the skin.
 It’s actually a salt, but it feels oily to the touch, so it is called an "oil."
-This has been proven to help multiple inflammatory skin conditions like acne, eczema, and psoriasis in addition to giving you a greater sense of well-being and enhancing muscle relaxation (think Epsom salts).
+This helps give you a greater sense of well-being and enhances muscle relaxation (think Epsom salts).

 Dr. Dendy Engelman is a board-certified and nationally-acclaimed dermatologic surgeon at Manhattan Dermatology and Cosmetic Surgery (MDCS).
 She has a double major in psychology and French from Wofford College in South Carolina, where she was inducted into Phi Beta Kappa and graduated summa cum laude with honors.
 As a medical student at the Medical University of South Carolina, she earned the Presidential Scholar award and the Humanism in Medicine Scholarship for her efforts in establishing and running free medical care clinics in Charleston and in Haiti.
 In recognition of her achievements, Dr. Engelman recently served as the Director of Dermatologic Surgery at New York Medical College, where she trained future Mohs surgeons and dermatologists.
 In addition, she regularly publishes scientific papers detailing her ongoing advancements and has previously presented at national conventions such as the American Society of Laser Medicine and Surgery.